liamhays/rk3566-mcu/rk3566_mcu_notes.md

 - However, the existence of the `ahb2axi_*_flush` bits suggests that the AHB<->AXI interconnect for the MCU has buffers for the I and D buses.
--

-I have tested `mcu_sel_axi` once and it appeared to make the MCU not work anymore.
-Still needs further testing.
-It seems possible that both the AHB and AXI bus connections on the MCU are in use, and you can choose with this flag: the SCR1 does not appear to exclusively use one bus.
-The only qualm I have with this theory is that the block diagram in the RK3566 reference manual shows `D_BUS_AHB` and `I_BUS_AHB` going to the bus interconnect.
+My theory is that Rockchip enabled only the AHB interface on the SCR1 to save silicon space, and used an existing AHB<->AXI IP block with an added toggle.
+This doesn't really make a lot of sense---what particular reason would require the MCU to sit on AXI---but I guess the option exists.

 `mcu_soft_irq` is the `soft_irq` (software interrupt) signal described on page 86 of the SCR1 EAS.
 By asserting this bit, you can trigger a software interrupt in the MCU.
 See the `soft_irq` example for details---it's not very complicated.
+This example also sets `mcu_sel_axi`, to show that the MCU still works with it enabled.

 ## `GRF_SOC_CON4`
 | Bit   | Attr | Reset value | Description                       |